Viraj7k/Customer-Segmentaion-using-Unsupervised-Learning/README.md

  groups to satisfy demands with various strategies.
 Moreover, those strategies can be an input of the:

-i) Focused marketing efforts on particular demographics ii) Iintroduction of features in line with user deman iii) Creation of the product roadmapap
+i) Focused marketing efforts on particular demographics ii) Introduction of features in line with user deman iii) Creation of the product roadmapap